Ndiema-S/week_2_IP/README.md

+### Author-name
+Sheilah NAbachenje Ndiema

+### Project or program name
+Week 2 Independent Project | AgriPlus Website
 ### About

+### Description of program
 A project to design a company's front page using html and css

+### Program setup instructions
+Do not change the layout or image sizes.
+The following are the background menus and the screen menu text colors for the project.
+Primary Color: #ED661F
+Font type: Poppins, Inter
+Host your website to  GitHub pages (Links to an external site.).

 ### Objectives

-The implementation of HTML concepts is covered so far in this module.
+The implementation of HTML concepts covered so far in this module.
 The project includes a custom-made stylesheet that uses typography styles, cascading, the box model, and floats.
 Code is clean, well-refactored, and easy to read.
 This includes correct indentation, spacing, and including only necessary comments.
 Commits are made regularly with clear messages that finish  the phrase "It will…"